 Low-income pregnant women, children, and non-elderly adults (under age 65) must apply for coverage through NY State of Health.
 It is operated by New York State and is the Official Health Plan Marketplace.
 Contact the Marketplace at 1-855-355-5777 or you can go on-line and apply at: https://nystateofhealth.ny.gov/

 The Medical Information Privacy Notice (in PDF) details medical information privacy rights, access to information, and details concerning how medical information about you may be used and disclosed.

 If you have any questions about Medicare or Medicare Part D, or about choosing a Part D prescription drug plan or changing the one in which you were enrolled by Medicare, please go to 311 Online.

 If you are already, or would like to become an electronic submitter, go to the HRA Eligibility Data and Image Transfer System (EDITS).

-NOTE: Due to upcoming changes at the Federal and State level, Medicaid and its related programs will be changing significantly later in 2013 and in 2014.
-Additional updates will be provided in the near future.
+Due to upcoming changes at the Federal and State level, Medicaid and its related programs are subject to change in 2014.
+Additional updates will be provided as changes occur.